List of Moby-Dick characters: Fleece

 The ship's cook.
 A very old, half-deaf African-American with bad knees, he is presented in the chapter "Stubb's Supper" at some length.
 Stubb good-humoredly takes him to task on how to prepare a variety of dishes from the whale's carcass, then has him preach an admonishing sermon to the sharks gorging themselves on its blubber.

 Perth

 The ship's blacksmith.
 Ahab has Perth forge a special harpoon that he carries into the final confrontation with Moby Dick.
 Perth is one of the few characters whose previous life is described in much detail: his life ashore has been ruined by alcoholism.

 The Carpenter

-The ship's carpenter, responsible for repairs to boats and other equipment.
+The unnamed ship's carpenter, responsible for repairs to boats and other equipment.
 After Ahab's prosthetic leg is damaged, he has the carpenter fashion a replacement from the sections of whalebone in storage, then calls on Perth to forge a set of fittings for it.